jvspeed74/Python-Workshop/assignment12/README.md

 - `csv`: Used to aid in the manipulation of CSV and TSV files.

+## Important Note:
+Due to the file size of`CompleteData.csv`, uploading it to GitHub, which has a file size restriction, is impossible.
+With this information in mind, please drop a copy of `CompleteData.csv` into the same directory as `main.py`.
+Failure to do so will render the script inoperable.

 ## Purpose:

 The purpose of this program is to analyze airport data to determine the most popular departing and arriving cities based